Ireland Travel Tips – Here’s what you need to know

 Don’t forget your adapter plug

-Fortunately we found another adapter plug from a vending machine at our hotel in Blarney.
+Fortunately, we purchased an extra adapter from a vending machine at our hotel in Blarney.

-We brought a small amount of Euros with us and found an ATM once we arrived in Dublin.
-It’s easy to find ATM’s in big cities but it’s best to have some backup cash when you’re in the country.
-Just to be safe.
+We brought a small amount of Euros with us on the plane and found an ATM once we arrived at the Dublin airport.
+It’s easy to find ATM’s in big cities but it’s best to have cash when you’re driving in the countryside.

-You cannot exchange coins, so make sure you use them all before you leave Ireland.
+You cannot exchange coins.
+Spend them before you leave Ireland.

 When crossing the street in Ireland – LOOK RIGHT!